SCAP Spotlight | HPOG | Career Readiness

 Learn more about how you can have a career in the healthcare field.
-View the class schedule through 2013.
+Find out when the next HPOG class is scheduled.

 HPOG is a five-year grant for $11.2 million from the U.S. Department of Health and Human services to train individuals for careers in the healthcare industry.
 The grant is implemented in partnership with SCAP, Albany Community Action Program and Schenectady County Community College (SCCC).

-SCAP’s Career Readiness program, also known as the Displaced Homemaker Program (DHP), offers classroom training and formal job search assistance that is geared to help individuals learn the skills they need to become gainfully employed and succeed in the workplace.
+SCAP’s Displaced Homemaker Program (DHP) Displaced Homemaker Program (DHP) program provides classroom training and formal job search assistance that is geared to help individuals learn the skills they need to become gainfully employed and succeed in the workplace.
 Classes meet Monday-Thursday from 9:00 a.m. to 3:00 p.m.
 Currently, SCAP operates two Displaced Homemaker Program Centers in New York State:

 - Career Readiness